Teplo and the Saturated Internet: A Text-Only Story

 Teplo supports recon-style workflows through scan, relations, discovery extras (OpenAPI, GraphQL, OAuth/OIDC well-known, RSS, sitemap), and domain tracing in one coherent extraction path.

-It also reduces inspection risk by avoiding JavaScript execution and layout-engine runtime behavior, which keeps the tool focused on parsing and transport rather than browser-like code execution.
+It also reduces inspection risk by avoiding JavaScript execution and layout-engine runtime behavior, which keeps the tool focused on parsing and transport and away from browser-like code execution.

 Ordinary Web Development